WeblateOrg/weblate/docs/admin/install.rst

 babel (optional for Android resources support)
     http://babel.pocoo.org/
 Database backend
-    Any database supported in Django will work, check their documentation for more details. pytz (optional, but recommended by Django)
+    Any database supported in Django will work, see :ref:`database-setup` and backends documentation for more details. pytz (optional, but recommended by Django)
     https://pypi.python.org/pypi/pytz/
 python-bidi (optional for proper rendering of badges in RTL languages)